Lower Teeth Braces: Types, Benefits, and Considerations

 Lingual Braces

-With one notable exception, lingual braces are similar to conventional braces in that they are attached to the back (lingual side) of the teeth and invisible from the front.
+With one notable exception, lingual braces are similar to conventional braces in that they are attached to the back (lingual side) of the teeth and are invisible from the front.

 Lingual Braces